webhintio/webhintio.github.io/.github/ISSUE_TEMPLATE.md

 <!--

-This template is for bug reports or suggestions for sonar's website (https://webhint.io).
+This template is for bug reports or suggestions for webhint's website (https://webhint.io).
 If you have an issue with a URL when using the online scanner, please report it in https://github.com/webhintio/hint.